r-pufky/docs/source/operating-systems/windows/10/20H2/standalone/speech.rst

 ######
 :cmdmenu:`⌘ + r › ms-settings:privacy-speech`

-These speech options are not available in the GUI.
-See :ref:`w10-20h2-settings-privacy-speech` for GUI options.
+These speech value0s are not available in the GUI.
+See :ref:`w10-20h2-settings-privacy-speech` for GUI value0s.

 .. dropdown:: Disable Automatic updates of speech data
   :container: + shadow